mgrojo/play_2048/themes/README.md

 - `icon.png`: 128x128 image for the icon and on-screen logo.
 - `font.ttf`: font used for the on-screen texts.

 Fonts have their own license.
-Graphics are release under the same license than the game itself.
+Graphics are released under the same license as the game itself.

 Included themes (tile images are displayed):
 1. Default for this clone of 2048